 We are aware that many Media Architecture projects are being realized by large teams of professionals.
 For this reason, we do not expect you to provide exhaustive information on your project as we recognize there might be some aspects that you do not know about.
 You can share the login data with other people involved in the project so that they can help you fill in the information.

 You can submit your project here.

-The awards presentation will take place during the Media Architecture Biennale in Amsterdam on May/June 2021.
+The awards presentation will take place during the Media Architecture Biennale in Amsterdam on June 2nd, 2021.